metacall/core/docs/README.md

 ### 5.7 Fork Model

-**METACALL** implements a fork safe model.
-This means if **METACALL** is running in any program instance, the process where is running can be forked safely at any moment of the execution.
+**MetaCall** implements a fork safe model.
+This means if **MetaCall** is running in any program instance, the process where is running can be forked safely at any moment of the execution.
 This fact has many implications at design, implementation and use level.
-But the whole **METACALL** architecture tries to remove all responsibility from the developer and make this transparent.
+But the whole **MetaCall** architecture tries to remove all responsibility from the developer and make this transparent.

-To understand the **METACALL** fork model, first of all we have to understand the implications of the forking model in operative systems and the difference between [fork-one and fork-all models](https://docs.oracle.com/cd/E37838_01/html/E61057/gen-1.html).
+To understand the **MetaCall** fork model, first of all we have to understand the implications of the forking model in operative systems and the difference between [fork-one and fork-all models](https://docs.oracle.com/cd/E37838_01/html/E61057/gen-1.html).

 The main difference between fork-one and fork-all is that in fork-one only the thread which called the fork is preserved after the fork (i.e. gets cloned).
 In fork-all model, all threads are preserved after cloning.
 POSIX uses fork-one model, meanwhile Oracle Solaris use the fork-all model.

 Because of fork-one model, forking a running run-time like NodeJS (which has a thread pool) implies that in the child process the thread pool will be almost dead except the thread which did the fork call.
 So NodeJS run-time cannot continue the execution anymore and the event-loop enters into a deadlock state.

-When a fork is done, the status of the execution is lost by the moment. **METACALL** is not able to preserve the state when a fork is done.
+When a fork is done, the status of the execution is lost by the moment. **MetaCall** is not able to preserve the state when a fork is done.
 Some run-times do not allow to preserve the internal state.
 For example, the bad design<sup>[[0]](https://github.com/nodejs/node/issues/23265)[[1]](https://github.com/nodejs/node/issues/23265#issuecomment-452690239)[[2]](https://github.com/nodejs/node/issues/23265#issuecomment-496873739)[[3]](https://github.com/nodejs/node/issues/23265#issuecomment-496878712)[[4]](https://github.com/nodejs/node/issues/23265#issuecomment-496910654)[[5]](https://github.com/nodejs/node/issues/23265#issuecomment-496918901)</sup> of NodeJS does not allow to manage the thread pool from outside, so it cannot be preserved after a fork.

-Because of these restrictions, **METACALL** cannot preserve the status of the run-times.
-In the future this model will be improved to maintain consistency and preserve the execution state of the run-times making **METACALL** more robust.
+Because of these restrictions, **MetaCall** cannot preserve the status of the run-times.
+In the future this model will be improved to maintain consistency and preserve the execution state of the run-times making **MetaCall** more robust.

 Although the state is not preserved, fork safety is.
-The mechanism **METACALL** uses to allow fork safety is described in the following enumeration.
+The mechanism **MetaCall** uses to allow fork safety is described in the following enumeration.

-1) Intercept fork call done by the program where **METACALL** is running.
+1) Intercept fork call done by the program where **MetaCall** is running.

 2) Shutdown all run-times by means of unloading all loaders.